Anjana-achariya/Phi2_MCQ_Generator/README.md

 •	Allows export in Excel, CSV, JSON, DOCX, and PDF formats.
 •	Handles TXT, PDF, and DOCX uploads with real-time question generation.

+Both Local OLLaMa Phi 3 . and also HF phi 2